coderefinery/github-without-command-line/_episodes/03-contributing.md

 ### Step 5: Contributing non-trivial changes

 Submit a larger change using GitHub Desktop.
-As an example our task will be to add a new file (in our case taco recipe) to the exercise repository.
+As an example our task will be to add a new file (in our case a taco recipe) to the exercise repository.